 2. Texture and Porosity

-What is your hair texture?
+• What is your hair texture?
 Straight, wavy, curly, coily, zigzag, or a mix?

-Are your individual hair strands fine in texture or thick and coarse?
+• Are your individual hair strands fine in texture or thick and coarse?

-What is your hair density?
-Is all of your hair together thin or thick?
+• Is all of your hair together thin or thick?
 Think about the thickness your ponytail.

-If you have curly coily hair do you have a lot of shrinkage and how much?
+• If you have curly coily hair do you have a lot of shrinkage and how much?

-Is your hair porous and absorb water easily?
-Immediately after washing your hair does it feel mushy, wet, or super dry?
+• Immediately after washing your hair does it feel mushy, wet, or super dry?

 Understanding your hair texture is crucial for wavy, curly, and coily hair.
 We’ve been told to never comb wet hair, yet for wavy, curly, and coily hair this is in most cases the best and only time to comb your hair.
 All hair textures should be detangled with damp hair because hair is more fragile soaking wet and needs to be handled delicately.

-Others prefer to detangle hair under running water with conditioner, and if that successfully works for you then continue to do that.
+Some prefer to detangle hair under running water with conditioner, and if that successfully works for you then continue to do that.
 Straight and some wavy hair is the only hair type that can be safely combed dry regularly.
 Always handle hair gently like the finest silk.

 Understanding hair porosity will help you distinguish how often your hair needs to be moisturized or if it needs a protein treatment.
 If after your hair has been washed if it feel mushy your hair most likely needs a good protein treatment.
 I prefer light protein treatments like coconut milk.
 You could also look for natural hair products that have milk protein, wheat protein, and silk amino acids.